 \section{Abstract}

 Bayesian networks are powerful tools for probabilistic analysis and have been widely used in machine learning and data science.
-Unlike the parameters learning mode of neural networks, Bayes classifiers only use sample features to determine the classification results without a time-consuming training process.
-We study the construction of quantum Bayes classifiers (QBCs) and design a na\"{\i}ve QBC and three semi-na\"{\i}ve QBCs (SN-QBCs).
-These QBCs are applied to image classification.
-A local features sampling method is employed to extract a limited number of features from images to reduce the computational complexity.
-These features are then used to construct Bayesian networks and generate QBCs.
-We simulate these QBCs on the MindQuantum quantum platform and test them on the MNIST and Fashion-MNIST datasets.
-Results show that these QBCs based on a limited number of features exhibit good classification accuracies.
-The classification accuracies of QBCs on the MNIST dataset surpass that of the classical Bayesian network and quantum neural networks that utilize all feature points.
+Unlike the time-consuming parameter training process of neural networks, Bayes classifiers constructed on Bayesian networks can make decisions based solely on statistical data from samples.
+In this paper, we focus on constructing quantum Bayes classifiers (QBCs).
+We design both a na\"{\i}ve QBC and three semi-na\"{\i}ve QBCs (SN-QBCs).
+These QBCs are then applied to image classification tasks.
+To reduce computational complexity, we employ a local feature sampling method to extract a limited number of feature attributes from an image.
+These attributes serve as nodes of the Bayesian networks to generate the QBCs.
+We simulate these QBCs on the MindQuantum platform and evaluate their performance on the MNIST and Fashion-MNIST datasets.
+Our results demonstrate that these QBCs achieve good classification accuracies even with a limited number of attributes.
+The classification accuracies of QBCs on the MNIST dataset surpass those of classical Bayesian networks and quantum neural networks that utilize all available feature attributes.